reuteras/dfirws/README.md

 Windows Sandbox must be enabled on the host.
 You can enable it by running the Windows tool **Add and remove Windows features** and adding Windows Sandbox.

-If you haven't enabled the option to run PowerShell scripts before you have to start a Windows Terminal och PowerShell prompt and run
+If you haven't enabled the option to run PowerShell scripts you have to start a Windows Terminal or PowerShell prompt and run

   Set-executionPolicy -ExecutionPolicy bypass